My Training Philosophy

 About

-In addition to being my Service Dog, Roo holds her AKC Trick Dog Novice and Intermediate titles.
-You’ll find us out and about playing tug, doing beginner bitework, and enjoying sunsets.
+In addition to being my Service Dog, Roo holds her AKC Trick Dog Novice, Intermediate, and Advanced titles, VHMA title, and FIT DOG Bronze title.
+You’ll find us out and about exploring nature, doing beginner bitework, and enjoying sunsets.

 Meet the Trainer